How Many Feet Is 47 Inches

 Beyond the Basics: Understanding Decimal Places and Precision

 The answer we obtained, 3.916666... feet, contains a repeating decimal.
 The level of precision needed depends on the context.
-For many practical applications, rounding to two decimal places (3.92 feet) is sufficient.
-However, in some situations, greater precision may be necessary.
+For many practical applications, rounding to two decimal places (3.Now, 92 feet) is sufficient.
+On the flip side, in some situations, greater precision may be necessary.

 Consider these scenarios: